 Do flu medicines help stop the spread?

 No. You can still make other people sick even if you’re taking antiviral mediations that treat the flu.
-The CDC recommends three FDA-approved drugs to treat the flu: oseltamivir (Tamiflu), peramivir (Rapivab), and zanamivir (Relenza).
+The CDC recommends four FDA-approved drugs to treat the flu: baloxavir marboxil (Xofluza), oseltamivir (Tamiflu), peramivir (Rapivab), and zanamivir (Relenza).
 These drugs could shorten the time that you’re sick.
 And they might shorten the length of time that you can spread the flu.

 The Bottom Line:

 When it comes to the flu, an ounce of prevention really is worth a pound of cure.
 Listen to your doctor: Stay away from people when you’re sick, even if you feel better.
 It’s the only way not to spread the flu.